CityScope/CSL_Lima/projects/LegoReader/README.md

 ```
 2. Methods
     - *`getColorFromName(String colorName)`*: Gets a Color instance from a color name.
-    - *`draw(PGraphics canvas)`*: Draws an square using the stored coordinates and fills it using the Color object.
+    - *`drawBlock(PGraphics canvas)`*: Draws an square using the stored coordinates and fills it using the Color object.
     - *`select(int x, int y)`*: Changes the fill color of the square to the next one in the array of colors.
     - *`getCoords()`*: Gets the **_COORDS_**..
     - *`getColor()`*: Gets the Color instance.